jfharden/post-timestamp-app-poc/docs/system-design.md

 * There is encryption at every stage, API Gateway will receive connections over HTTPS, and every stage afterwards uses encryption at rest using a custom KMS key
-* There are no access restrictions on hitting the api gateway endpoint, this would be easy to add with a policy by IP, or easy to add an API Key, other less trivial methods are available such as cognito auth, or any custom method.
+* There are no access restrictions on hitting the api gateway endpoint, this would be easy to add with a policy by IP, or easy to add an API Key, other less trivial methods are available such as cognito auth, or custom authorizers.
 * I've rate limited the api gateway connection on purpose to 100 per second, with a burst capability of an additional 50 requests per second.
 This is probably not an appropriate configuration for a production system, but for this POC that seems fine.
 Changing it is trivial if that is too restrictive.